Damage (1992 film): Plot

 The Flemings visit Edward Lloyd, Ingrid's father and Stephen's political mentor, to celebrate her birthday.
 Martyn announces that Anna has accepted his proposal of marriage, which visibly disturbs Stephen.
 That night, Sally observes him leaving Anna's room.
 An anxious Stephen lies about it, telling Sally he was talking to Anna about the marriage because Ingrid was upset.
 Later, the Flemings have lunch with Anna's mother, Elizabeth, who disparages the marriage, saying that Martyn doesn't seem like Anna's 'usual type' but noting how closely he resembles Anna's dead brother.
 Elizabeth notices the strained behavior between Anna and Stephen.
 She deduces the affair and warns Stephen to end it.

 Stephen initially complies and ends the relationship.
 He tries to confess to Martyn and Ingrid, separately, but in the end does not do it.
 He phones Anna, but hangs up when Martyn answers.
 Anna sends a key to Stephen's office, with the address of a flat where they can meet.
 She tells Stephen that she could not marry Martyn without being with him.
 They meet at the flat and begin another tryst, but Martyn—having discovered about the flat by chance—finds them in bed.
 Stunned, he accidentally falls over a railing to his death.
-A devastated Stephen clutches him while Anna silently leaves.
+A devastated Stephen runs down the stairs naked and clutches his body, while Anna silently leaves.

 Stephen's affair is exposed and becomes a media frenzy.
 An anguished Ingrid questions whether he had ever loved her and tells him she wishes they had never met.
 Stephen resigns his government position.
 Meeting Anna's mother, he discovers Anna is staying with her, but he and Anna are silent in their last meeting.
 Stephen, leaving his wife and daughter, retires to a rented room in a southern European town.
 In narration, he reveals that he saw Anna only once more, in passing at an airport, and that she has a child with Peter.
 Stephen stares at a huge blowup on his wall of a photo Martyn gave him of Stephen, Anna and Martyn together.
 He ends with a calm note: "She was no different from anyone else."